The early years "Luctor et Emergo"

 ”My roots are in the southern province of the Netherlands; Zeeland.
 The people from Zeeland are known as being closed off for the rest of the world.
 I too have this trait like a real Zeeuw, I can be perfectly happy by myself, I might even prefer it.
 Our family lived in one of the newly built suburbs of Vlissingen, with on the one side the sea and beach and on the other side the country side.
 It was paradise on earth for kids.
 My father was captain on a ship and spent many weeks offshore before coming home.
 When he did, he and my mother fell in love all over again.
 I spend my days drawing in my room, already working on lines, depth and precision in my work.
 I already knew back then that I loved drawing, art and culture.
 It was by the age of fourteen that i discovered people actually make a living doing what they love.
 This is when I decided to become a professional artist.”

-”After graduating high school I enrolled in the Academy of Arts in Rotterdam.
-I remember the audition, everybody else showed up with a carefully filled portfolio and I showed the board some of my comics that were a lot less innocent then Suske & Wiske.
-I was accepted and dropped out after a year.
-Too many rules, too much ”school”, I just wanted to paint.
-I then enrolled in the free academy of The Hague where everything was possible.
-I had an amazing time and mentor and I learned a lot about painting but also about more practical matters like creating my own frames.
-In 1985 I got my own working space in Schiedam, from that day on I was what I wanted to be as a child; a professional artist.”
+“after graduating highschool I enrolled in the Academy of Arts in Rotterdam.
+I remember the audition, everybody else showed up with a carefully filled portfolio and I showed the board some of my comics that were a lot less inocent then Suske & Wiske.
+I was accepted and dropped out after a years.
+Too many rules, too much “school”, I just wanted to paint.
+I then enrolled at the free acedemy of The Hague where everything was possible.
+I had an amazing time and mentor and i learned a lot about painting but also about more practical matters like creating my own frames. in 1985 I got my own working space in Schiedam, from that day i was what I always wanted to be as a child; a proffesional artist.

 Art style - By Jan Donia